 Communication is essential to building community, ensuring residents stay connected, and allowing them to understand the problems confronting others in their community.
-To communicate information effectively, the Town needs to understand that different groups and individuals use varied mode of communication to obtain information, i.e. newspapers, television, mailed newsletters.
-The elderly is a group who may not be comfortable nor in some case proficient in using electronic formats such as Facebook and online websites.
+To communicate information effectively, the Town needs to understand that different groups and individuals use varied modes of communication to obtain information, e.g. newspapers, television, and mailed newsletters.
+The elderly is a group who may not be comfortable nor in some cases proficient in using electronic formats such as Facebook and online websites.
 Those with low vision may need to have accommodations made to Town websites so that they can access them.
 All have information needs and their preferred modes of access to the information and it is important for these needs to be addressed by the Town.